stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 You can use 2 Actions to touch a willing humanoid and perceive through its senses until the end of your next turn.
 As long as the creature is on the same plane of existence as you, you can use 2 Actions on subsequent turns to maintain this connection, extending the duration until the end of your next turn.
-While perceiving through the other creature’s senses, you benefit from any special senses possessed by that creature, and you are blinded and deafened to your own surroundings.
+While perceiving through the other creature’s senses, you benefit from any special senses possessed by that creature and you are blinded and deafened to your own surroundings.

 ### Gift of the Ever-Living Ones

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisites:** Pact of the Chain
-Whenever you regain stamina while your familiar is within 100 feet of you, treat any dice rolled to determine the stamina you regain as having rolled their maximum value for you.
+Whenever you regain Stamina while your familiar is within 100 feet of you, treat any dice rolled to determine the Stamina that you regain as having rolled their maximum value for you.

 ### Hellish Rebuke

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-You learn the [Hellish Rebuke]() spell.
-This spell does not count against the number of spells known.
+You learn the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell.
+This spell does not count against your number of spells known.

 ### Hex